rohit-rayavarapu/color-palette-bootstrap/README.md

 # color-palette-bootstrap
-This is color-palette created using the Html,Css and Bootstrap
+This is a responsive color-palette created using the Html,Css and Bootstrap